Sex Madness: Reception

-Author Tony Nourmand opined that Esper was "a shrewd salesman, who marketed this film as 'educational', thus giving his audience the opportunity to presuade themselves that rather than enjoying a steamy, titillating movie, they were widening their knowledge of an important social issue."
+Author Tony Nourmand opined that Esper was "a shrewd salesman, who marketed this film as 'educational', thus giving his audience the opportunity to persuade themselves that rather than enjoying a steamy, titillating movie, they were widening their knowledge of an important social issue."
 Eddie Muller said "Esper created dingy, prurient imagery framed within scripts of fervid moral righteousness; the result was a head-spinning, hellfire-and-brimstone huckster’s stew, just like they served at a carnival geek show."

 Professor and author Robert Eberweing observed that "the film is a chaotic mixture of peep show and preachment; and demonstrates most acutely the incompatibility of educational messages and sensationalized treatments of sex for entertainment; the production values of the film are so poor that a shot showing a victim with skin lesions and locomotor ataxia, is actually taken from an earlier silent film and clumsily spliced in as an impossible point-of-view shot."

 Film critic Leonard Maltin did not mince words, saying it is "another trashy nugget from schlockmeister Esper, made on a budget of $5.00; in between the moralizing regarding 'the awful truth about social diseases', there are hints of lesbianism and pedophilia; indescribably, hilariously awful."
 Scott Campbell from Far Out Magazine wrote "attempting to frame itself as a documentary but quite clearly heavily indebted to propaganda more than anything else, it would be safe to say the film did not have the desired effect and swear its target demographic off the idea of wanton copulation."